DataResearchLabs/my_test_case_manager/README.md

 <a id="exploratoryTesting" class="anchor" href="#exploratoryTesting" aria-hidden="true"> </a>
 ### 8. Exploratory Testing
 James Whitacre of Google and Microsoft fame wrote the outstanding book ["Exploratory Software Testing"](https://www.amazon.com/Exploratory-Software-Testing-Tricks-Techniques/dp/0321636414) back in 2009.
 I purchased it, read it, and implemented many ideas from it over the years.
-I highly recommend that you purchase and read the book too.
+I highly recommend that you purchase and read the book too (and no, I receive no benefit from this endorsement, it just is a really great book filled with great ideas0.

 In the spirit of Whitacre's exploratory testing, I enjoy applying his tours through this Excel template with its freedom to wander through an application.
 I've summarized some of my favorite tours from his book and added in a few of my own.
 Exploratory testing tours really helps you to find bugs.
 Getting into character by putting on various "tour hats" really gets you into a creative, bug finding mindset.